- About Progeria

 September 2011: PRF Announces New Granting Structure

-Now, PRF's Medical Research Committee has devised a new granting structure.
-Beginning with applications for the December 2011 review, proposals will be accepted in three categories of differing type, funding levels and length of time:
+In September 2011, PRF's Medical Research Committee devised a new granting structure.
+Proposals are now accepted in three categories of differing type, funding levels, and length of time:

-Grants are considered twice per year, usually at the Board of Directors' June and December meetings, with applications due six weeks prior.
+Grants are considered twice per year, usually at the Board of Directors' June and December meetings, with applications due eight weeks prior.

 Grant Applications are due: